ebruchez/ebruchez.github.io/pages/comic-books-2026.md

     - Language: French
     - Scénario: Joann Sfar, Lewis Trondheim
     - Dessin: Obion
     - NOTES: Better than the previous tome.
 Zakûtu is the main character.
 An older Herbert appears in the story, but wants to stay out of it.
-Vaucanson needs rebuilding, and Zakûtu is in charge, having to fend of the Clérembards, a local mafioso, l'Atlas, traitors, and some kind of zombies.
+Vaucanson needs rebuilding, and Zakûtu is in charge, having to fend off the Clérembards, a local mafioso, l'Atlas, traitors, and some kind of zombies.
 Marvin Rouge is mostly useless, except by mistake.
 - 2026-02-18: [Donjon Crépuscule - 112.
 Pourfendeurs de démons](https://www.bedetheque.com/BD-Donjon-Crepuscule-Tome-112-Pourfendeurs-de-demons-423607.html)
     - 2021
     - Language: French